 Are There Pit Stops In F1 Sprint?

 F1 drivers do not have to make a mandatory pit stop during the F1 Sprint races, unlike in the Grand Prix on Sunday afternoons.
-This removes the strategic element and allows the drivers to focus purely on racing and overtaking one another to gain positions for the main event on Sunday.
+This removes the strategic element and allows the drivers to focus purely on racing and overtaking one another to try and earn up to 8 points.

 However, the pit lane remains open for any cars that may need to use it.
 Although pit stops are not mandatory during the Sprint race, there are some scenarios where drivers may need to head into the pits throughout the course of the race.